MicrosoftDocs/Viva/Viva/solutions/data-lakes/viva-insights.md

 Within your Viva Insights workspace, follow the instructions in the [Query designer](https://docs.microsoft.com/viva/insights/tutorials/query-designer) to create a standard person query and a standard meeting query with the following configurations.

-- Select “Standard Meeting Query” and “standard Person Query” when creating your custom queries.
+- Select **Standard meeting query** and **Standard person query** when creating your custom queries.
-- In the “select filters” section, select your target group (all employees, active, etc)
+- In **Select filters**, select your target group (all employees or active only).
-- Modify your “organizational data” section to include all attributes.
-The PySpark script will only select fields listed below in addition to the secondary EmployeeId to insert into the database.
-With including all attributes, you have the opportunity to easily modify the workflow to add other attributes in future.
+- In **Organizational data**, select to include all the attributes.
+The PySpark script will only use the fields required in addition to the secondary **EmployeeId** for the join.
+By including all of the available attributes, you can then easily change the workflow to add other attributes for future configurations.

 ### Person attributes

-The following attributes are required when creating the person query for this solution.
+The following attributes are required from the person query for this solution.

 &nbsp; | &nbsp; | &nbsp;
 -------|--------|------